 The First Set

-For this you start out a relatively light weight and perform 12-15 reps, add weight then perform 10-12 reps, add weight and perform 8-10 reps, add weight and perform 5-8 reps, and then finally add weight (this is around your max) and perform as many reps as possible.
+For this, you start out relatively lightweight and perform 12-15 reps, add weight then perform 10-12 reps, add weight and perform 8-10 reps, add weight and perform 5-8 reps, and then finally add weight (this is around your max) and perform as many reps as possible.
 After you work your way up, start taking the weights off and trying to reach the same number of reps we just laid out on the way down.
 This will SMOKE your chest right from the get-go!

 The Last Set

 If you want to know how to build muscle this is important!
 So you’ve crushed your workout so far and are super pumped and feeling great!

 This is when we push ourselves over the edge with a drop set!
 For a drop set of bench press (we will just continue on with this example) load the bar up with about 25% less than your max, all with small plates (5-10lbs).
 Then perform as many reps as you possibly can (once again with good form; spotter recommended).
 Then drop off 5-10 pounds from each side and immediately perform as many reps as possible.

 Keep dropping weight off (for 5-6 sets) until you are only using the bar and then rep that out as well!
 These drop sets will finish you off…no doubt about that!
 Remember that you take almost no rest between sets for this one!

 If you want to gain muscle you need to push yourself.
 Push yourself on every set.
 You got to know when you can get one more rep and push yourself to get it.

 Just one more rep…that is where the growth begins and how to build muscle!

 It’s incredibly important that you take your rest days!
 I take 3 a week.
 These are crucial so you don’t get burnt out, injure yourself, and let your muscles grow and recharge.
 We are going to be pushing ourselves hard so remember to take your rest days seriously!